White Castle Sliders you can make at home! If you’ve always wanted to replicate these popular burgers, this recipe is the real deal.

 - 2 oz Lipton onion soup mix (1 packet)

 - 1 tablespoon peanut butter (Yes, peanut butter.
 Trust me.)

 - 1 onion finely chopped

-- 1 dozen Sara Lee Classic Dinner Rolls or the really soft small-sized dinner rolls from the bakery, sliced in half
+- 20 Dinner Rolls (Sara Lee Classic, or the really soft small-sized dinner rolls from the bakery, sliced in half

 - In a large bowl mix the ground beef, Lipton onion soup mix, peanut butter, and milk.